-I found the recipe on Pinterest, but as I’d had a few bad experiences with recipes off the Internet, I was a bit wary until I’d tried it a couple of times.
+I found the recipe on Pinterest, but as I’ve had some bad experiences with Internet recipes, I was a bit wary until I’d tried it a couple of times.

 And yes, I do realise that you’re reading this recipe on the Internet 😉

 You’ll be happy to hear that this one is a winner – I did the experimenting so you don’t have to!

 - a spatula or slice for turning the pancakes

 - A hand whisk, or electric beater.

 - 25g golden caster sugar